dangkhoa1022/SE-2023.1/README.md

 - `./routes` define route for web
 - `./controllers` contain controllers to handle logic between BE and database
 - `./utils` contain utilities

+## Database
+- `./data/laptop.json`: contains all data of laptop in JSON format
+- `./data/store.json`: contains all data of store in JSON format
+- `./data/importData.mjs`: contains code to import laptop data from JSON file to MongoDB database
+- Run `npm import-laptop` at `root` folder to clear laptop data in database and import new laptop data from `laptop.json` to database